THE BRAIN & THE LIMBS

 R&D isn't a lab off to the side.
 It's the engine the other two arms run on — and it only works because they run on it.
 Every workshop and every build is research input; the research hardens into method; the method makes the next workshop and build sharper.
 Cut any leg of the loop and the studio stops compounding.

 Real client work is the research input.
-Every cortex we touch — ours, a customer's — surfaces what holds across companies and what breaks.
-You cannot research this from a desk.
+Every cortex we touch surfaces what holds and what breaks.

-We harden what generalises into infrastructure, best practice, architectural plates, and the published Cortex series.
-The thinking is written down, not hoarded.
+We harden what works into infrastructure, best practice, and the published Cortex series.

 Sharper workshops, faster builds.
-The research is why the advisory stays ahead of generic AI training — and why a build doesn't start from scratch every time.
+The research is why the advisory stays ahead of generic AI training.

 “Each thing you solved revealed three things you hadn't thought about.
 The structure wasn't designed.
 It grew.”